NiklasRz/lastfm-data-downloader/README.md

 3. configure config/config.yaml to your needs

-4. from the base directory run: python3 data_collection/run.py
+4. from the base directory run: "python3 data_collection/run.py"

+    Depending on the number of API keys you are using and the amount of data you want to collect, this can take very long due to the last.fm rate limits at 1 request per key per second.

+    You can check the progress at any time by running: "python3 data_collection/quick_check.py"

     Note: the data collection can be interrupted at any point.
 It will pick up where it left when you restart the process.

+The data_collection table keeps track of the data status of each fetched user.
+The following entries are possible:
+<2 = friends have not been fetched (not ready)
+2 = friends have been fetched but listenings have not been fetched 3 = listenings are being fetched
+4 = listenings have been fetched
+5 = broken user (might have deleted their account)

 ### Data Cleaning